frederic-perez/AmE-dictionary/data/dictionary.md

 __besmeared__ _v_
 __besmirch__ _v_ :seven: /bih-SMERCH/ /bɪˈsmɜrtʃ/ (besmirched, besmirching) Charge falsely or with malicious intent; attack the good name and reputation of someone.
 To stain; sully: _a reputation that was besmirched by slander._ _Syn_ asperse, calumniate, defame, slander, denigrate, sully, smear _She denied everything the tabloids wrote about her, stating that they were only trying to besmirch her reputation._
 __besot__ _v_ (besotted) :six: To muddle or stupefy, as with alcoholic liquor or infatuation.
-__besotted__ _adj_ :two: /bih-SAH-tud/ Loving someone or something so much that you cannot think clearly. _He was so besotted with his classmate that he began to make errors in his work._
+__besotted__ _adj_ :three: /bih-SAH-tud/ Loving someone or something so much that you cannot think clearly. _He was so besotted with his classmate that he began to make errors in his work._
 __bespeak__ _v_ (bespoke) :four::hammer:
 __bespectacled__ _adj_ :two: Wearing eyeglasses. _Hollande, an unassuming and bespectacled Socialist._
 __bespoke<sup>1</sup>__ _adj_ :nine::m: /bih-SPOHK/ Custom-made. _Bespoke clothing._ _They provide bespoke forecast for London Heathrow Airport._ _Delivering bespoke professional services._